Publication Ethics and Publication Malpractice Statement

 Corrections

-Research published shows a snapshot of a point in time and while the version cannot be updated to reflect any changes that might occur, for instance changing author affiliation or new findings, certain changes are possible.
+Research published shows a snapshot of a point in time and while the version cannot be updated to reflect any changes that might occur afterwards, for instance changing author affiliation or new findings, is not possible.
+Therefore, like many other reputed journals, Business Review also ask for ORCiD ID, so that interested readers can see the updated profile of authors.

 Sometimes, research errors are made during the writing and publication stages and these need to be corrected.
-We will deal with such issues in the following way:
+Although, final version of accpted paper is shared with the authors to check in its entirely, before making it online and/or sending to press.
+But then also we will deal with such issues in the following way:

 Erratum